-As your time in Houston comes to an end, you've probably seen, touched, tasted, and felt things you never had before.
+As your time in Alaska comes to an end, you've probably seen, touched, tasted, and felt things you never had before.
 You have seen God work in new and powerful ways, and your eyes have been opened to a whole new world.
-It can be a confusing, emotional experience to participate in a foreign mission trip and then be thrust back into "normal" life in the United States.
-As you complete your mission experience, it is very important to take time to reflect on all that God has done and taught you over the last few weeks, as well as how your view of missions might have changed.
-Spend some time journaling about your experience.
-The following questions will help get you started, and will also help you be prepared to answer family and friends who want to hear all about your mission trip.
-Hopefully there are a few ways that you have been changed forever.
+It can be a confusing, emotional experience to participate in a mission trip and then be thrust back into "normal" life at home.
+Spend some time journaling about your experience and praying about your re-entry into American culture.
+The following questions will help get you started.
+Remember that just as it took a few days (at least) to get acclimated to Alaska culture, it will also take you some time to get re-acclimated once you get home.
+And hopefully there are a few ways that you have been changed forever.

-- 1. What did you learn during your time in the Houston?

-- 2. How did God stretch and use you?

-- 3. List names of people you don't want to forget and why.

-- 4. How will you share your experience with those back home?

-- 5. How did your team work together as the body of Christ during your trip?

-- Describe at least one

-experience in which you felt or

-saw the power of the Holy

-Spirit as He worked among the
+- 1. What did you learn during your time in Alaska? - 2.
+How did God stretch and use you? - List names of people you don't want to forget and why. - 4.
+How will you share your experience with those back home? - 5.
+How did your team work together as the body of Christ during your trip? - 6.
+Describe at least one experience in which you felt or saw the power of the Holy Spirit as He worked among the people.

-people.